Emergent System

 Drawings

-To stage the bodies in motion, I worked with Driscoll and four dancers to devise and shoot footage of a series of relationships and actions.
+To stage the action, I worked with Driscoll and four dancers to devise and shoot footage of a series of relationships between pairs of people and people with objects.
 The ideas in Mazzoli’s music, my initial concept for the film, and Driscoll’s unique perspective and practice served as starting points.

 Themes and Process